WCSCourses/genomeacademy/README.md

 ## Instructors
-- Fran Gale, Head of Science Engagement - Engagement and Society Team
+- Fran Gale, Head of Science Engagement - Engagement and Society Team _Fran is the Head of Science Engagement for Wellcome Connecting Science.
+She manages the Science engagement team and develops training programmes on Genomics for Science teachers.
+Fran has been working in Science engagement for over 20 years and before her role here on campus used to run the education department at Colchester Zoo!
+She studied Biological Sciences at Exeter University and has an MSc in Science Comunication from UWE, Bristol._

 - Cindy Smidt, Science Engagement Officer - Engagement and Society Team
 - Cassandra Soo, Laboratory Courses Manager - Learning and Training Team
 - Aaron Dean, Laboratory Assistant - Learning and Training Team